TeacakeTech/staticpipes-core/README.md

-# StaticPipes - the unopinionated, flexible, and extendable static site website generator in Python
+# StaticPipes - the unopinionated static website generator in Python that checks the output for you

 Most static website generators have technologies, conventions and source code layout requirements that you have to follow.